 How to Make and Serve Pumpkin Pie Hummus

 Like most other hummus recipes, it’s as easy as can be.
 You’ll literally just blend everything up in a food processor or blender until completely smooth. .
 If you are feeling fancy, you can add a handful of nuts such as walnuts, pecans, or pepitas and/or dried cranberries on top for garnish.
 Beyond that, it’s just dipping whatever you can get your hands on into this silky pumpkin pie deliciousness.

 As far as serving goes, it makes a crowd-pleasing dip for parties or gatherings, but I mostly make it to have on hand for snacking.
 As I mentioned above, the beans provide a good dose of protein and fiber, and the pumpkin is also packed with fiber.
 Because protein and fiber take longer to digest, it can give us a more sustained energy source rather than if we only at the apples, crackers, pretzels, or cookies by themselves.

 Pumpkin Pie Hummus

 - ½ cup maple syrup or agave or honey

 - 1 ½ tbsp. pumpkin pie spice

 - 3 tbsp. coconut oil

-- In a food processor bowl, pulse together all of the ingredients until completely smooth.
+- In a food processor bowl, pulse together the beans, pumpkin puree, maple syrup, spices, and coconut oil until completely smooth.